Information on the

 Witness an incident

-If you witness an incident where you believe a child has been subject to or may be at risk of abuse, including exposure to family violence, you must take immediate action to protect the safety of children involved.
+If you witness an incident where you believe a child has been subject to or may be at risk of abuse, including exposure to family violence, you must take immediate action to protect the safety of the children involved.

 Is there an immediate risk to health and safety?

-All suspicions that a child has been, or may be in danger of being abused must be taken seriously.
-This includes abuse that is suspected to have occurred outside of school grounds and hours.
+All suspicions that a child has been, or maybe in danger of being abused must be taken seriously.
+This includes abuse that is suspected to have occurred outside of school grounds and during hours.